ChristopherAndrewTopalian/CATopalian_Japanese_Knotweed_Eradication/src/methods/cut_till_rake_and_cover/cut_till_rake_and_cover.md

 ---

 # Mud Bricks
 This is the easiest answer if you have the correct form.
-A 1" high form would not take much material at all.
+A 1" to 1 1/2" high form would not take much material at all.

 For 1 acre, it would take about 11,000 Mud Bricks if they were 2' x 2'.

 While this is a lot of work, you will make real progress and reclaim parts of your yard at a time and not worry about price, since dirt and water is free.
 Remember it rains :-)

+---

+# KILN DRYING MUD BRICKS
+The better we dry the mud bricks the longer they will last.

+Of course addin the right materials, such as straw, grass clipping etc, can increase durability.

+---

+# Compaction
+Experiment with compacting the mud bricks with a press.

 > ---